hyperkarmic/obsidian/obsidian-order/event loop/event loop definition.md

 ***
 Event Loop:The event loop is a mechanism with JavaScript runtime that is responsible for creating the illusion of synchronicity.
 JavaScript itself is single-threaded.
 The event loop handles the shuffling of instructions to make sure that the unpredictable tasks get run when the response is ready.
+***
+The node.js event loop is single threaded and hence it can perform one task at a time.
+If a time consuming task is requested from the event loop then it will offload this task to the kernel and the worker threads and continue to work on other requests.
+There are certain phases of the event loop which it traverses in a fixed order and hence it is able to perform asynchronous and non-blocking tasks.

 #event-loop #js #javascript